 For more information, contact flow support at flowsupport@emerson.com.

-The PWL feature is available in ProLink III, so you can view the points that are stored and capture them in the uploaded and downloaded configuration files.
+You can use ProLink III or the Ethernet web pages to view the PWL points that are stored, and to capture them in the uploaded and downloaded configuration files.

 14.3.1 Configure piecewise linearization (PWL)